Ankit300302/Intelligent_Comapny_researcher/README.md

-# 🧠 Lightweight Company Intelligence Agent
+# 🧠 Company Intelligence Agent

 This project is an AI-powered research agent that autonomously gathers and summarizes public company intelligence — including summaries, official websites, key people, product lines, locations, and latest news — using local LLMs, public APIs, and a simple command-line or Streamlit interface.